-Connie Chiang, visiting assistant professor of history and environmental studies, was recently awarded the 2003 W. Turrentine Jackson Award from the American Historical Association-Pacific Coast Branch and the 2003 Phi Alpha Theta/Westerners International Prize, both of the major awards for dissertations in western United States history, for her doctoral dissertation on the society and environment of Monterey, California.
+Connie Chiang, visiting assistant professor of history and environmental studies, was recently awarded the 2003 W. Turrentine Jackson Award from the American Historical Association-Pacific Coast Branch for her doctoral dissertation on the society and environment of Monterey, California.

 The award is given for the best dissertation in Western North American history.
 Chiang was nominated by the chair of the department of history at the University of Washington, where she earned her doctorate.
 Chiang was just finishing up her stint as the scholar in residence at the Coastal Studies Center when she got the news.

 "It's very flattering, and it's a great honor.
 It's obviously a huge surprise to me," she said.
 "It's so nice to be acknowledged but it's also very humbling too."

 Her dissertation, "Shaping the Shoreline: Environment, Society, and Culture in Monterey, California," uses Monterey as a case study to explore the social and environmental history of the American coastline.
 She traces the city's evolution from a tourist area, through the rise of the fishing and canning industries, to the decline of those industries and a late-20th-century re-emergence of tourism, now rooted in both the fishing and literary heritage of the area.